Image Animation with Perturbed Masks: Experiments

-The video reconstruction benchmarks follow the training procedure in that the source and target frames are taken from the same video.
-For evaluation, the first frame of a test video is used as the source frame and the remaining frames of the same video as the driving frames.
-The goal is to reconstruct all frames of the test video, except the first.
+The video reconstruction benchmarks follow the training procedure in that the source and target frames are from the same video.
+For evaluation, the first frame of a test video is used as the source frame, and the remaining frames of the same video as the driving frames.
+The goal is to reconstruct all the frames of the test video, except the first.

-L1, AKD, MKR and AED are compared with the state of the art model-free methods, including X2Face of \cite{2018arXiv180710550W}, MonkeyNet of \cite{Siarohin_2019_CVPR} and the method suggested by \cite{siarohin2019first}, which we refer to as FOMM.
+L1, AKD, MKR, and AED are compared with the state-of-the-art model-free methods, including X2Face of \cite{2018arXiv180710550W}, MonkeyNet of \cite{Siarohin_2019_CVPR}, and the method suggested by \cite{siarohin2019first}, which we refer to as FOMM.
 The results are reported in Tab.~\ref{quantitative_results_table}.
 Evidently, our method outperforms the baselines for each of the datasets and all metrics by a significant margin, except for the AKD measure on the VoxCeleb dataset, where accuracy was decreased by $2.7\%$.
-The most significant improvement is for the Tai-Chi-HD dataset, which is the most challenging dataset, because it consists of diverse movements of a highly non-rigid type.
+The most significant improvement is for the Tai-Chi-HD dataset, which is the most challenging dataset, because it consists of diverse movements of a highly non-rigid body.

-Next, we follow \cite{zakharov2019few} and compare SSIM and CSIM with X2Face, Pix2PixHD \cite{wang2018high} and the FSAL method \cite{zakharov2019few}.
+Next, we follow \cite{zakharov2019few} and compare SSIM and CSIM with X2Face, Pix2PixHD \cite{wang2018high}, and the FSAL method \cite{zakharov2019few}.
 The baselines are evaluated in the few-shot-learning setting, where models are fine-tuned on a set of size \#FT, consisting of frames of a person that was not seen during the initial meta-learning step.
 After the fine-tuning step, the evaluation is done on a hold-out set, consisting of unseen frames of the same person.
-The evaluation is done for VoxCeleb1 and the results are reported in Tab.~\ref{few_shots_table}.
+The evaluation is done for VoxCeleb and the results are reported in Tab.~\ref{few_shots_table}.
 As can be seen, our method generalizes better and outperforms the baselines in SSIM and even more so in CSIM.
 This is especially indicative of the method's capabilities, since (i) we skip the fine-tuning step for our model (in our case $\text{\#FT}=0$), and (ii) X2Face and FSAL were designed specifically for faces, while our method is model-free and generic.